 As a general rule, content that talks about or promote hate crime, self-harm, threats, violence, nudity, or sexual provocation is considered inappropriate on Facebook.

 So, is anything you upload or post on Facebook even distantly relevant to these?
-Because if it is, it could be reason enough for someone who feels strongly about it to report your account to Facebook.
+Because if it is, it could reason enough for someone who feels strongly about it to report your account to Facebook.

 However, you needn’t be bothered by it if you think you’re in the right.
 The Facebook team will respond to such a report by investigating your account first.
 And it is only if they feel the same way that they’ll suspend it.

 Let’s ask you this: Why are you so sure that there is a way to check it?
 Let’s suppose you send someone something threatening or inappropriate, and they report you to Facebook.
-If Facebook tells you who has sent this report against you, wouldn’t you feel vengeful towards them?
+If Facebook tells you who has sent this report against you, wouldn’t you feel vengeful toward them?
 After all, it is because your account has been suspended.
 You might want to retaliate by hurting them in return.

 This is exactly why Facebook keeps this piece of information to itself: to protect the privacy and security of its user.
 In fact, when it comes to blocking and reporting someone, such privacy is maintained on all social media platforms.